 Include the following in the proposal:

-- Letters of financial commitment (include account numbers if available)
+- Letters of financial support (include account numbers if available).

 Use the provided Excel template to provide a categorized budget.